artghieri/A-Introduction-to-Python-3/guide.md

 The walrus operator, denoted by `:=`, is a unique addition to Python syntax introduced in version 3.8.
 It provides a concise way to assign a value to a variable as part of an expression.
 The operator is affectionately named the "walrus" due to its visual resemblance to the eyes and tusks of a walrus.

-**Key Features and Benefits:**

-- **Assignment within Expressions:**
 The walrus operator allows you to perform assignments within expressions.
 This can result in more compact and readable code, especially in situations where you would otherwise need to repeat a calculation.

-- **Avoiding Redundant Computations:**
 With the walrus operator, you can assign a value to a variable and use that variable in the same expression, avoiding redundant computations.

 Consider a scenario where you want to read lines from a file and print those lines along with their line numbers, but only if the line contains the word "python".
 Without the walrus operator, the code might look like this: